MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Discussion

 An important concept in machine learning is \textit{pre-training}, which involves first training a model on a large, diverse dataset to learn generalizable representations before being adapted to specific tasks.
-This is particularly useful when labeled data for a given task is scarce, as the model can leverage knowledge acquired from a broader dataset.
+This is useful when label data for a given task is scarce, as the model can leverage knowledge acquired from a broader dataset.
 This concept has been embodied by \textit{foundation models} \citep{bommasani2021opportunities}, which are trained on massive datasets—requiring tremendous computational resources—to capture broad, transferable patterns across multiple domains.
 Once such models are pre-trained, they can be fine-tuned on task-specific datasets, where additional labeled data helps the model specialize while retaining its generalization ability.
-This paradigm could be cautiously applied to SDMs.
-In particular, MaskSDM could serve as a pre-trained model, which could then be fine-tuned for specific regions or species of interest.
+This paradigm could be cautiously applied to SDMs: MaskSDM could serve as a pre-trained model, which could then be fine-tuned for specific regions or species of interest.
 For instance, a researcher might have additional observations for a particular species and could fine-tune MaskSDM to leverage both its broad generalization ability and the added specificity from new data.
-This idea aligns with the recently proposed \textit{N-SDM} framework \citep{adde2023n}, which integrates global and regional SDMs through a spatially-nested approach that considers scale-specific species and predictor data.
+This idea aligns with the \textit{N-SDM} framework \citep{guisan2025spatially}, which integrates global and regional SDMs through a spatially-nested approach that considers scale-specific species and predictor data.
 However, instead of maintaining separate global and regional models, MaskSDM allows for a more seamless transition: it can be pre-trained on a global dataset—potentially including locations with fewer predictors—while incorporating data from data-rich regions either during pre-training or fine-tuning.
-Moreover, if additional predictors become available for a region at inference time, MaskSDM can easily integrate them through fine-tuning without having to re-train the whole system.
-This process simply involves adding a new tokenizer for the new predictor and training only that one.
+Moreover, if additional predictors become available for a region at inference time, MaskSDM can easily integrate them through fine-tuning, by simply adding a new tokenizer, without having to re-train the whole system (see the workflow of Appendix \ref{appendix:workflow}).
 These promising directions suggest that MaskSDM could evolve into a foundation model for SDMs, offering a general pipeline that adapts to diverse ecological and environmental modeling needs.
-We aim to explore this further in future work.